-The role of the DSL and Deputy is to implement the school safeguarding policy, to support and guide staff and visitors in all matters that concern safeguarding, concerns about a child's safety and referrals
+The role of the DSL and Deputy is to implement the school safeguarding policy, to support and guide staff and visitors in all matters that concern safeguarding, concerns about a child's safety and referrals.

-ANNEMOUNT SCHOOL Annemount Nursery and Pre-preparatory School CHILD PROTECTION AND SAFEGUARDING GUIDANCE FOR STAFF, VISITORS AND PARENTS 2023-2024 This leaflet offers a brief synopsis of Safeguarding at Annemount.
-WHAT TO DO IF A CHILD MAKES A DISCLOSURE TO YOU A child may confide in any adult and may not necessarily go to a teacher.
-Adults to whom a disclosure is made should remember: Yours is a listening role, do not interrupt the child if he or she is freely recalling a significant event.
+FOR STAFF, VISITORS AND PARENTS 2025-2026

+This leaflet offers a brief synopsis of Safeguarding at Annemount.

+WHAT TO DO IF A CHILD MAKES A DISCLOSURE TO YOU

+A child may confide in any adult and may not necessarily go to a teacher.
+Adults to whom a disclosure is made should remember:

+- Yours is a listening role, do not interrupt the child if he or she is freely recalling a significant event.
 Do not ask leading questions.
-You may repeat what the child has said if further

-- Do not give undertaking of absolute confidentiality as you have responsibility to disclose information to those who need - Complete a 'Logging a Concern' Form. - Inform the DSL or Deputy of the disclosure as soon as possible.
+You may repeat what the child has said if further clarity is needed. - Do not give undertaking of absolute confidentiality as you have responsibility to disclose information to those who need to know. - Complete a 'Logging a Concern' Form. - Inform the DSL or Deputy of the disclosure as soon as possible.
 Teachers can find a 'Logging Concern Form' on R-Drive under 'Safeguarding.'
 Visitors may ask any member of staff or the office for the form. - Do not make photocopies of the form. - Give the form to the DSL as soon as it has been completed.
 Your responsibility in terms of referring concerns via the school ends at this point.